William Croswell Doane

-William Croswell Doane (March 2, 1832, in Boston - May 17, 1913, in New York City) was the first bishop of the Episcopal Diocese of Albany in the United States.
+William Croswell Doane (March 2, 1832, in Boston - May 17, 1913, in New York City) was the first bishop of the Episcopal Diocese of Albany in the Northeastern United States.
 He was bishop from 1869 until his death in 1913.

 Doane served about 60 years in ordained ministry, a huge span for those times.
 As bishop, he managed the construction of the Cathedral of All Saints in Albany, the first Episcopal cathedral (the central church of a diocese, conference, or episcopate) in the United States.
 It is now on the National Register of Historic Places.
 Doane is probably best known today for his Anglican hymn, "Ancient of Days".

 Early life

 Doane was born in Boston, and named for his father's best friend, the Rev. William Croswell.
 When he was born, his father, the Rev. George Doane, was Rector of the prominent Trinity Church, Boston, located on Copley Square.

 Within a year, his father was elected second Bishop of New Jersey (since the American Revolutionary War and establishment of the American Episcopal Church).
 The family settled in the see of Burlington, New Jersey, which had been settled largely by Quakers in colonial times and also has the oldest Episcopal church in the state.
 Doane attended the private Episcopal Burlington College there, founded in 1846 by his father.

 He graduated from Burlington College, where he and two friends had co-founded the fourth, or "Delta" chapter of the fraternity Delta Psi.
 After college, Doane became an Episcopal priest.
 Like his father, he became involved in the Oxford Movement, which sought to restore richness of practice to the liturgy.